stolostron/rhacm-docs/_pages/basic_content_standards.md

 * Know something about the technology.
 What is the purpose of the new function?
 If you don't understand it, you won't be able to advocate for the customer with the content.
 * Ask where the user will interact with the feature.
 Day 1?
 Day 2?
 During the Application lifecycle?
 * Seek guidance from the architect before creating a new book or section so that the team can agree on the best placement for the new content.
 * Don't use internal terms to define a file.
-Name the file after what the user will hear about the product.
+Name the file after what the user will read about the product in announcements and in the console.
 * Validation steps need to be concrete and produce a result.
 * Headers: parallel, separate headers with content, etc...
 See more guidance: https://www.ibm.com/docs/en/ibm-style?topic=format-headings
     - Choose gerunds for tasks